-Seven of the comments received were in support of the measures and agreed with the Committee's decision to recommend continued endorsement.
+Seven of the comments received supported the measures and agreed with the Committee's decision to recommend continued endorsement.

-- Measure #1598: Total Resource Use Population-based PMPM Index received two supportive comments. - Measure #1604: Total Cost of Care Population-based PMPM Index received three supportive comments. - Measure #2158: Medicare Spending Per Beneficiary (MSPB) Hospital received one supportive comment.
+- Measure #1598 Total Resource Use Population-Based PMPM Index received two supportive comments. - Measure #1604 Total Cost of Care Population-Based PMPM Index received three supportive comments. - Measure #2158 Medicare Spending Per Beneficiary (MSPB) Hospital received one supportive comment.

-In addition, one general comment was received, noting the gap in measures in this area and supporting the continued endorsement of these three measures.
+In addition, one general comment noted the gap in measures in this area and supported the continued endorsement of these three measures.